-Pick a cartridge and a phono preamp below.
-The tool will try to estimate headroom using published output voltage and any listed max input / input sensitivity.
-If a spec isn’t available, you can enter it manually in “Advanced”.
+Pick a cartridge and a phono preamp below, or switch either side to Manual to enter your own numbers.
+The tool estimates headroom using published or manually entered output voltage and max input / input sensitivity values.

 Cartridge